whitneyburton/portfolios/students/1510/steve-pentler/20160428-steve-pentler-m4.markdown

 - Turing student is able to demonstrate proficiency at programming in accordance with the module's content and expectations.

-    - 4: Student achieved two or more "4s" on the assessment
+    - 3: Excused from assessment

 - A Turing student works to maximize their skill growth and demonstrates that skill across a variety of work.